 Q: Can I send you my work via email?
 Can I send submissions in the mail?

-A: We DO NOT accept submissions via email — use Submittable to submit your work.
-If electronic submission is not possible for any reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702
+A: We DO NOT accept submissions via email—use Submittable to submit your work.
+It is free!
+If electronic submission is not possible for some reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702.
+Please know that we are a virtual team working all over the world, and that mailing a submission is the least efficient and slowest means of having your work considered.
+Additionally, if you do not supply an email address, we will not be able to respond to your work.
+We do not mail acceptances or declines.

 Q: What is Submittable?

-Q: I lost my Submittable password / am having issues submitting / having my payment go through.
+Q: I lost my Submittable password / I am having issues submitting or having my payment go through.
 Can you help?

 Q: Do you accept reprints?

-A: We do review reprints for our Short Fiction and Flash Fiction categories, but do not pay for these stories.
+A: We do review reprints, but do not pay for these pieces.
 We do not accept reprints for submission in our contests.

 Q: Do you accept self-published works or works that have been posted on a Facebook or Instagram page?

-A: We ask that you double space and use Times New Roman 12 point font for all submissions.
+A: We ask that you double-space and use Times New Roman 12 for all submissions.

 Q: What am I supposed to write in the cover letter?